hrishi-v/website/JSrefresh.md

-# JSON and localStorage
+## JSON and localStorage

-## JSON and localStorage are functions contained within JavaScript itself, used for compatibility and saving values through different instances of the same webpage respectively.
+### JSON and localStorage are functions contained within JavaScript itself, used for compatibility and saving values through different instances of the same webpage respectively

 ''JSON.stringify(JSObject)'' -- converts JS Objects into JSON strings, allowing for compatibility with various languages.